Making a difference by working with treatments that work!

 Working with individuals, couples, personal development groups or corporate groups – and whether the format is: counselling/psychotherapy/CBT, mentoring, supervision, coaching, mediation or conflict resolution – the intended, collaborative outcome is to improve and enrich the life of the individuals concerned by identifying values, and meaningful intentions and encouraging forward movements in those directions.

-Follow this link to book a free, no obligation, 15 min. telephone consultation to have a dialogue about how we may best be able to help you
+Follow this link to book a free, no obligation, (up to 15 min) telephone consultation to have a dialogue about how we may best be able to help you

 Martin can quote many specialist areas – mainly due to extensive frontline experience.
 They include: